Social Innovation Summit

 Learn from thought leaders and take tangible tools back to your community.
 Leave empowered to take action in your community.

-Meet speakers and attendees from all over the world who are working for building a better future for Palestine
+Meet speakers and attendees from all over the world who are working to build a better future for Palestine

 Schedule of Panel Discussions